Want CNET to notify you of price drops and the latest stories?

 What are invisible braces?

-"Invisible braces" is another term for what are really called "clear aligners."
+"Invisible braces" is another term for what is really called "clear aligners."
 It's also common for people to refer to all clear braces and aligners as Invisalign, a brand name that seems to have become a generic term, like Windex and Kleenex.

 Most direct-to-consumer clear aligners involve a mail-order impression kit.
 You send the impression kit back to the company, where a dentist or orthodontist analyzes it and creates a custom set of clear aligners based on an analysis of your teeth.